Quakers for Kids

 In 1648 AD, some people in England felt unhappy with the way Puritan Christians were praying to God, and they started to do things their own way.
-One early Quaker was a man named George Fox, but generally the Quakers (who call themselves the Friends) had no leaders, priests, or ministers, because they thought everyone ought to decide for himself or herself how to worship God, and they should worship directly, not through another person.
+One early Quaker was a man named George Fox, but generally the Quakers (who call themselves the Friends) had no leaders, priests, or ministers, because they followed the Puritan Anne Hutchinson in thinking that everyone ought to decide for himself or herself how to worship God, and they should worship directly, not through another person.
 So different Quakers might believe very different things about God.

 By 1677, these ideas led to many Quakers being arrested and sent to jail in England.
-Some of them, led by William Penn, decided to leave for North America, where they settled the state of Pennsylvania (where many Quakers still live today).
+Some of them, led by William Penn, decided to leave for North America, as Anne Hutchinson had.
+There they settled the state of Pennsylvania (where many Quakers still live today).
 There were also many Quakers in New Jersey, Rhode Island and North Carolina.

 Most Quakers lived by two main principles.
 They went to Quaker meetings, where people sat in silence, thinking and praying, and spoke if they felt God wanted them to.
 Both men and women could speak in meeting.
 Quakers showed their religion by action, trying to help the poor or make peace where there was war.
-Quakers also campaigned for women's rights and for the rights of the Native Americans.
+Quakers also, like Anne Hutchinson, campaigned for women's rights and for the rights of the Native Americans.

 A Quaker meeting in the 1700s